 This leads me to another concern: The “ConnectWise way” of doing things seems to just assume that things are going to run slowly and take a long time to complete.
 It’s no wonder Arnie Bellini claims we will increase profits when it takes an extra 5% of time just to create and close a ticket entry!
 As someone who has historically run lean, mean, and with high profit margins, I cannot stand this cumbersome overhead that ConnectWise has added.
 Let me point out that I did not say ConnectWise is too “robust,” but when the lady on the phone suggested that was the problem, I decided to take the path of least resistance and just go with it.
 ConnectWise is too convoluted, cumbersome, and clunky.
 When experienced IT personnel who have been in the industry look at the screen to create a new ticket or “agreement,” and say “what the f— is that,” you don’t have a “robust” solution, you have a needlessly complex one.

 There are other things that just do not align with our way of thinking.
 ConnectWise staff think nothing of using a “block time/one time” “agreement” to create a monthly recurring contract.
-In the language we use, using the phrase “one time” to describe a recurring contract is not just stupid, it is wrong.
+In the language we use, using the phrase “one time” to describe a recurring contract is not just wrong – it is stupid.
 Similarly, it makes no sense to us that one would need to mark time as “billable” in an “agreement” where the client won’t be billed for it, yet that’s standard ConnectWise practice.
 Similarly, we call them contracts, not “agreements.”
 Don’t ask me why, but that has just rubbed us the wrong way from day one.
-We call them contracts, out colleagues call them contracts, and our clients call them contracts – in our world, they’re contracts.
+We call them contracts, our colleagues call them contracts, and our clients call them contracts – in our world, they’re contracts.
 On that same note, we have clients, not customers – there is a difference.

 Along those same lines, ConnectWise seems to assume that we will have a dispatcher, yet we do not.
 We’ve never needed to dedicate someone to this, as my staff have been intelligent and trustworthy enough to monitor and take tickets on their own.
 For a presently small organization such as ours, the additional overhead of a dedicated staff member just to handle dispatch is simply not practical.